navya-555/Drowsiness-detection-app/README.md

 - The CNN model used for eye state classification can be retrained or fine-tuned for better performance.
 - Use the `model.py` script to train the model with your own dataset or modify the existing model architecture.

-## Contributors
-- Your Name
-- Contributor 1
-- Contributor 2

 ## Acknowledgements
 - This project utilizes pre-trained Haar cascade classifiers for face and eye detection.